 The Southern California food industry provides an ever increasing number of job opportunities for graduates.
 Careers can be found in areas such as nutrition science, dietetics, food chemistry, food processing, sensory evaluation, product development, food management, food marketing, food safety, and culinology.
 Nutrition science and dietetics is a pathway for many students pursuing graduate programs in the medical and healthcare fields.

 The Apparel Industry

 The California apparel sector is the largest and most dynamic in the United States.
 Los Angeles is a major international fashion hub, containing many top apparel brands and retail groups.
-Career opportunities are diverse, embracing buying, designing, product development, production, visual merchandising, store operations management, and brand marketing.
-Employers vary from global corporations to young entrepreneurial businesses, drawn from across the manufacturing, retailing, textile, and design technology/consulting services sectors of the industry.
+Career opportunities are diverse, embracing buying, designing, product development, production, visual merchandising, supply chain management, store operations management, and brand marketing.
+Employers vary from global corporations to young entrepreneurial businesses, drawn from across the manufacturing, distribution, technology, textiles, and creative services sectors of the industry.